2022 Power Rankings Week 10

 The Ravens have actually moved up in the Power Rankings.
 They were eighth last week.
 Now, they are in seven place.
 The Ravens have found the winning formula.
 They wear teams down and then run it down their throat in the second half.
 The Roquan Smith trade will look better every week as he gets used to the system.
 The Ravens are rising up the rankings, and their Super Bowl chances look good.
 The only chink in the Ravens armor is their receivers.
 Can they hold up?

-The Dolphins jump from the 8th spot to the top five in the Power Rankings after a dominant win over the Browns.
-The Defense is starting to make a bit of a comeback, and the offense looks unstoppable.
+The Dolphins jump from the eighth spot to the top five in the Power Rankings after a dominant win over the Browns.
+The defense is starting to make a bit of a comeback, and the offense looks unstoppable.
 The only thing that can stop the Dolphins now is injuries or their defense failing to get back to where they were.

-The Giants have often been on the outside of the top 5 of the Power Rankings, but they are in this week at four.
-The Giants have been running all over teams with Daniel Jones and Barkley all year and playing good defense.
+The Giants have often been on the outside of the top five of the Power Rankings, but they are in this week at number four.
+The Giants have been running all over teams all year with Daniel Jones and Saquon Barkley, and they have been playing good defense.
 They kept finding ways to win, but I questioned their receiver core.
-Well, now Slayton has emerged.
-Slayton has always been explosive, and if he can remain healthy and consistent, he can be the x-factor the Giants need.
+Well, now Darius Slayton has emerged.
+Slayton has always been explosive.
+If he can remain healthy and consistent, he can be the x-factor the Giants need.

 The Chiefs are moving on up.
-Last week the Chiefs were fourth, and now they are third.
-The Chief's defense reminds me a lot of how their defense used to be.
+Last week, the Chiefs were in the fourth spot.
+Now, they are in the third spot.
+The Chiefs defense reminds me a lot of how their defense used to be.
 Not particularly great, but great situationally and opportunistically.
 However, the story of the Chiefs is the offense.
-Patrick Mahomes is back to who he was, in the beginning, spreading the ball out, getting it done with whoever is open, and generally being great.
+Patrick Mahomes is back to who he was in the beginning.
+He is spreading the ball out, getting it done with whoever is open, and generally being great.
 The only hole in the Chiefs game is the running game, and it really shouldn't be.
-Clyde Ewards Helaire was doing well for the Chiefs early in the season, but they don't wanna use him for some reason.
-However, Kardarius Toney is emerging and could fill that Tyreke role.
+Clyde Edwards-Helaire was doing well for the Chiefs early in the season, but they don't want to use him for some reason.
+However, Kadarius Toney is emerging and could fill that Tyreek Hill role.

-The Vikings have defended their spot as the number two team in the league and knocked out the previously number three team, The Bills, out of the top five.
+The Vikings have defended their spot as the number two team in the league and knocked out the previous number three team, the Bills, out of the top five.
 This was the statement game for the Vikings, and they are now serious contenders this year.
 The offense is loaded with playmakers everywhere you look, and Kirk Cousins is balling this year.
-The Viking's defense is for real.
-If Kirk Cousins can keep playing like this regardless of the time slot, the Vikings could reach the mountaintop this year.
+The Vikings defense is for real.
+If Kirk Cousins can keep playing like this, regardless of the time slot, the Vikings could reach the mountaintop this year.

 The Eagles finally lost.
 They are no longer undefeated, but they are still the best team in football.
 Even after losing, they still have the best record in football.
 The next closest team is the Vikings, and the Eagles dominated them.
 This was a wake-up call to the Eagles to keep grinding.
-AJ Brown, you can't just go off one week and disappear the next week.
+A.J.
+Brown, you can't just go off one week and disappear the next week.
 Nick Sirianni, as a fantasy manager, it helped me out that you ignored Miles Sanders.
 However, WHY WOULD YOU IGNORE MILES SANDERS?
 He's a very effective running back on the ground and through the air.
 You watched Washington pound it down your throat and still didn't run the ball.
-This brings me to my next point: somebody on the defensive line has to rise up, be a dog, and stop the run.
+This brings me to my next point.
+Somebody on the defensive line has to rise up, be a dawg, and stop the run.
 It can't just be Jordan Davis.
 Lastly, where was Jalen Hurts in the run game?
-We get it Jalen can throw pretty balls, too but don't stop scrambling.
-The Good news is the Eagles are still the top team in football.
-They can correct every mistake they made in the Commander's game.
+We get it Jalen can throw pretty balls too, but don't stop scrambling.
+The good news is the Eagles are still the top team in football.
+They can correct every mistake they made in the Commanders game.